-Your home insurance claim was denied.
-What happens next?
+If your home insurance claim was denied, what happens next?

 Every year, thousands of Americans dispute homeowners insurance claim denials.
 Sometimes, the insurer reverses the denial and the homeowner receives compensation.